nrwl/nx/packages/nx/README.md

-# Angular Extensions
+# Nrwl Extensions for Angular

-Nx (Angular Extensions) is a set of libraries and schematics for the Angular framework.
+Nx (Nrwl Extensions for Angular) is a set of libraries and schematics for the Angular framework.

 ## Installing